chandra1sekar/data-engineering/14-Patterns-for-Data-Pipelines/sync-slides.md

 ```

 ::: notes
-this is our `midsw205/spark-minimal` docker image
+- this is our `midsw205/spark-minimal` docker image

-note some of the primitives:
+- note some of the primitives:
 - `ENV`
 - `RUN`
 - `COPY`
 - `CMD`

+- show that it starts a spark shell (focus on `CMD` & `RUN`)

-Perhaps discuss chaining images.. i.e., use `FROM openjdk:8` instead of installing java the way we do here
+- Perhaps discuss chaining images.. i.e., use `FROM openjdk:8` instead of installing java the way we do here
 :::